The-0xAlex/SetupXcode/README.md

 $ rm -rf SetupXcode
 ```

-## Or...
-Install manually to burn calories and time
+## Install manually to burn calories and time

-You can also choose to do things manually if you want to be weird:

 1. Clone this repo:
 ```